cjus/node-neo4j-presentation/presentation/readme.md

 };
 ```

 Next, we create a driver session and run (execute) a Cypher query.
 Note that the run function accepts two parameters and returns a JavaScript promise.
-The first parameter to run function is the query template and the second is an object with the  query's parameters.
+The first parameter to the run function is the query template and the second is an object with the query parameters.
 This allows Neo to cache query plans (template) for added efficiency.
 We then use the `.then` and `.catch` functions to handle the promise resolve or reject cases.

 ```javascript
 let session = driver.session();